 “What 23 million emails taught us about long weekends”

 I know that by opening and reading this email, I can learn one or more lessons from the analysis of 23 million emails.

-Use power words that inspire recipients to click: There are words you can use to inspire action and persuade your recipients to open and read your emails.
+Use power words that inspire recipients to click: There are words that you can use to inspire action and persuade your recipients to open and read your emails.

 These words are called “power words.”
 They appeal to users’ emotions.
 They can linger in your subscribers’ minds.
-When these power words are used in headlines – and in subject lines – they can almost triple your click-through rates.
+When these power words are used in headlines – and in subject lines – they can almost triple your click-through and open rates.